Umpire's Practical Fire Guide for Homeowners

 - Understand that odors signal danger: Lingering smells aren't just unpleasant—they indicate the presence of harmful contaminants that must be addressed for health safety

-- Monitor for symptoms: Headaches, unusual fatigue, irritated eyes/throat, or difficulty breathing indicate you should leave immediately
+- Monitor for symptoms: Headaches, unusual fatigue, irritated eyes or throat, difficulty breathing, or nausea indicate you should leave immediately and seek fresh air

 - Use HEPA air purifiers: After initial cleanup to reduce airborne particulates